NuGet/docs.microsoft.com-nuget/docs/quickstart/create-and-publish-a-package-using-the-dotnet-cli.md

 ---
-title: Introductory Guide to Creating and Publishing a NuGet Package using the dotnet CLI | Microsoft Docs
+title:Creating and publishing a NuGet package using the dotnet CLI | Microsoft Docs
 author: kraigb
 ms.author: kraigb
 manager: ghogen